amethyst/rustrogueliketutorial/book/src/chapter_1.md

 ## Updating Your Project

 You may find that `rltk_rs` or another package has updated, and you would like the latest version.
 From your project's folder, you can type `cargo update` to update *everything*.
-You can type `cargo update --dryrun` to see what it would like to update, and not change anything (people update their crates a lot - so this can be a big list!).
+You can type `cargo update --dry-run` to see what it would like to update, and not change anything (people update their crates a lot - so this can be a big list!).

 ## Updating Rust Itself